mgtv-tech/jetcache-go/README.md

 type Options struct {
     remote                     remote.Remote // Remote cache.
     local                      local.Local   // Local cache.
     codec                      string        // Value encoding and decoding method.
-Default is "json.Name" or "msgpack.Name".
+Default is "msgpack.Name".
 You can also customize it. errNotFound                error         // Error to return for cache miss.
 Used to prevent cache penetration. notFoundExpiry             time.Duration // Duration for placeholder cache when there is a cache miss.
 Default is 1 minute. refreshDuration            time.Duration // Interval for asynchronous cache refresh.
 Default is 0 (refresh is disabled).